-Why does everything cost so much more now, compared to when your parents were growing up?
-Have you heard your relatives say that they paid a quarter for a gallon of gas?
+Ask the students why everything costs so much more now, compared to when their parents were growing up?
+Ask the students if they have heard their relatives say that they paid a quarter for a gallon of gas?
 Or that they paid a dollar to get into the movie?
-Well, your grandparents or your great-grandparents only paid a dime!
+Well, tell the students that their grandparents or their great-grandparents only paid a dime!

-What happened in the story is something we call INFLATION.
+Tell the students that what happened in the story is something we call INFLATION.
 It means an increase in the average price level in the entire economy.
-You would think that you could buy more after the teacher doubled everyone's Bonusbucks, but actually you could buy the same amount.
-That is because EVERYTHING doubled - the Bonusbucks and the price of the coupon.
-In the first go-around the Blockbuster coupon was going to be priced at around $48.
+You would think that you could buy more after the teacher doubled everyone’s Bonusbucks, but actually you could buy the same amount.
+That is because BOTH doubled – the Bonusbucks and the price of the coupon.
+In the first go-around the video store coupon was going to be priced at around $48.
 In the next go-around it was going to be priced at around $96.

-So how do you know what things were worth back in your parents and grandparents' day?
-If someone tells you that gas was $.25 a gallon in 1967, that sounds cheap doesn't it?
+Ask your students how they might know how much things were worth back in their parents and grandparents’ day?
+If someone tells you that gas was $.25 a gallon in 1967, that sounds cheap doesn’t it?
 But was it actually cheap for the people who bought it in 1967?
 There is a way to find out.
 You can check it out on the Consumer Price Index.
 The Consumer Price Index provides information that lets you find out about the average prices in a certain year, and also how prices from one year compare to prices from another year.

 Go to the What is a Dollar Worth? page and put 1967 in the box for the year.
 Then put .25 in the box after the words "I bought goods or services for."
 Now put 2002 in the next box and click on "Calculate."
 Now you learn that the same goods and services would cost $1.34 in 2002 – which seems just about right!
 This means that your relative who bought gas for a quarter in 1967 is getting the same good deal in 2002!

-INFLATION is the increase of the average price of goods and services.
-As our story suggests, as long as everyone's wages and salaries go up at the same rate, then INFLATION is hardly noticed by most people.
+Tell your students that INFLATION is the increase of the average price of goods and services.
+Tell the students that as the story suggests, as long as everyone’s wages and salaries go up at the same rate, then INFLATION is hardly noticed by most people.
 The same people can buy the same amount of stuff!